 President & Executive Director

 Laurin often says she did not pick prison; prison picked her.
 It was the unexpected incarceration of her mother for a first-time, nonviolent, white-collar indictment, which motivated her to craft a social entrepreneurial career as a millennial woman of color.
-As the Executive Director, Laurin Hodge oversees the day-to-day development of the organization and serves as the vision keeper for shifting policies, programs, practices and ultimately the allocation of resources.
+As the Executive Director, Laurin Leonard oversees the day-to-day development of the organization and serves as the vision keeper for shifting policies, programs, practices and ultimately the allocation of resources.
 Mission: Launch envisions the elimination of the lasting harm caused by our criminal justice system, which requires a robust approach of leveraging technology and innovation as well as restoring self-sufficiency through inclusive entrepreneurship.

 Laurin is honored when she is invited to walk the reentry journey with women and men who are rebuilding their lives.